- Target muscle: Gluteus Maximus

 - To make this exercise easier, do not place your back knee too low.

 - To make this exercise harder, perform it with weights.
-See the dumbbell rear lunge and barbell lunge.
+See the dumbbell rear lunge and the barbell lunge.
+Add focus on balance with the front kick to rear lunge.

 Rear lunge video